burukuru/docs/pages/documentation/6-developing-with-java/graph-api.md

 Used for Querying - for traversals
 -->

-The Java Graph API is the low level API that encapsulates the [Grakn knowledge model](../the-basics/grakn-knowledge-model.html).
+The Java Graph API is the low level API that encapsulates the [Grakn knowledge model](../the-fundamentals/grakn-knowledge-model.html).
 The API provides Java object constructs for ontological elements (entity types, relation types, etc.) and data instances (entities, relations, etc.), allowing you to build a graph programmatically.

-To get set up to use this API, please read through our [Setup Guide](../developing-with-java/development-setup.html) .
+To get set up to use this API, please read through our [Setup Guide](../get-started/setup-guide.html) and guide to [starting Java development with GRAKN.AI](./java-setup.html).

 ## Graph API vs Graql

 On this page we will focus primarily on the methods provided by the `GraknGraph` interface.
 All graph mutation operations executed by Graql statements use the `GraknGraph` interface.
 So if you are primarily interested in mutating the graph, as well as doing simple concept lookups the `GraknGraph` interface will be sufficient.

-It is also possible to interact with the graph using a Java API to form Graql queries via `GraknGraph.graql()`, which is discussed separately [here](../developing-with-java/java-graql.html), and is best suited for advanced querying.
+It is also possible to interact with the graph using a Java API to form Graql queries via `GraknGraph.graql()`, which is discussed separately [here](./java-graql.html), and is best suited for advanced querying.

 ## Building an Ontology with the Graph API

 In the [Basic Ontology documentation](../building-an-ontology/basic-ontology.html) we introduced a simple ontology built using Graql.
 Let's see how we can build the same ontology exclusively via the graph API.
 First we need a graph.
-For this example we will just use an [in-memory graph](./developing-with-java/java-setup.html#initialising-a-graph):
+For this example we will just use an [in-memory graph](./java-setup.html#initialising-a-graph):

 ```java
 GraknGraph graph = Grakn.factory(Grakn.IN_MEMORY, "MyGraph").getGraph();
 ```

 We need to define our constructs before we can use them.
-Let's begin by defining our resource types since they are used everywhere.
+We will begin by defining our resource types since they are used everywhere.
 In Graql, they were defined as follows:

 ```graql
 identifier sub resource datatype string;